terryf82/terryf82.github.io/docs/blog/posts/eks-hardening-disabling-pod-access-to-imds.md

 ---
-date:
-  created: 2025-08-04
+date: 2025-08-04
 # categories:
 #   - AWS
 #   - EKS
 #   - kubernetes
 slug: eks-hardening-blocking-pod-level-access-to-imds
+title: "EKS Hardening: Blocking Pod-Level Access to IMDS"
+summary: "Effectively securing pods inside an EKS cluster, swirling with cloud permissions, has always been challenging.
+Is it possible to close off a well-known source of risk, while still ensuring basic functionality?"
 ---

 # EKS Hardening: Blocking Pod-Level Access to IMDS

-*Is it possible to completely block EKS pods from accessing IMDS, without breaking their normal operation?*
+*Effectively securing pods inside an EKS cluster, swirling with cloud permissions, has always been challenging.
+Is it possible to close off a well-known source of risk, while still ensuring basic functionality?*

 <!-- more -->

 ## Introduction
+The principle of role-based access control (RBAC) within kubernetes is built on a simple idea - supplying only the permissions required by an individual process (pod, in this case) in order for it to do its job.
+There's a lot riding on this control: get it right, and pods managing all kinds of different workloads can safely operate alongside each other in a common environment; get it wrong though, and there is the very real risk of simple vulnerabilities escalating into potentially disastrous outcomes.

+The situation isn't helped by the fact that, within a kubernetes cluster, not all players are equal.
+Pods may only need basic permissions to perform their specific task (pulling messages from SQS, writing files to S3 etc.) but something has to provide the resources for those pods to run on, which is the role of the worker nodes.
+These nodes require access at a more fundamental (and impactful) level - they need to be able to pull the images that run the workloads, as well as understand the resources and configuration of the environment they exist within.

+A lot of this functionality is handled via the Internal Metadata Service (IMDS), a locally-accessible API that provides access to configuration data, as well as the credentials needed for the node to authenticate itself.
+IMDS was never intended to service anything but the hosting node, but the nature of the container runtime (EKS uses [containerd](https://containerd.io/)) means that pods are simply processes running atop the worker, allowing them to access the infamous `http://169.254.169.254` address just as easily.
+Since the first version of IMDS (`IMDSv1`) was built with no method of authentication, as well as being vulnerable to server-side request forgery (SSRF), this enabled a straightforward path to privilege escalation that resulted in a number of high-profile incidents, such as the [Capital One data breach](https://dl.acm.org/doi/full/10.1145/3546068) in 2019.

-With the introduction of [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) in 2019, Amazon took a major step forward in reducing the risk of privilege escalation via EKS worker nodes, through the various methods of exploitation discovered in IMDSv1 over the years - misconfigured firewalls, unrestricted reverse proxies and the ever present server-side request forgery (SSRF).
-IMDSv2 changed all that, by mandating that each request to the metadata API must first involve generation of a session token via an `HTTP PUT` request, which in turn must then be supplied as a header in subsequent requests.
-Asssuming that IMDSv2 is not just enabled but actually *enforced*, this prevents an attacker from proxying requests through any of the exploitation pathways mentioned.
-But it still doesn't address the situation where malicious requests are generated from within workload pods themselves.
+In response, Amazon introduced [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html) and took a major step forward in reducing this risk, by mandating that use of the metadata API must first involve generation of a session token via an `HTTP PUT` request.
+This token must then be supplied via a header in all subsequent requests.
+Asssuming that IMDSv2 is not just enabled but actually *enforced*, this prevents an attacker from proxying metadata requests through a misconfigured firewall, unrestricted reverse proxy or SSRF.
+But it still doesn't fully address the problem.

 ## The Remaining Threat: RCE
-IMDSv2 by itself still fails to address one class of vulnerability - remote code execution (RCE).
+By itself IMDSv2 still fails to address one class of vulnerability - remote code execution (RCE).
 An attacker who can execute code inside a running pod (via uploading a web-shell, discovery a command injection vulnerability  or similar) can easily help themselves to node-level access.
 How easily?
-We simply request a session token via curl:
+Simply request a session token via curl:

 ```sh
 TOKEN=$(curl -X PUT "http://169.254.169.254/latest/api/token" -H "X-aws-ec2-metadata-token-ttl-seconds: 21600" -s)